contrarianblog/contrarianblog.github.com/_posts/2014-04-05-stop-institutionalising-stupidity.md

     people to learn how to counter some of their emotions - such a skill could be more valuable overtime.

-    However, for the rest of the people, who are really unhappy when forced to deal with their emotions, I do not expect this to be a major benefit.
+    Moreover, I do not expect this to be a major benefit.
 Firstly, I would imagine that most people do not have a strong opinion on most of the controversial topics.
 Secondly, most of the time people will also have a competing product to choose from.